Intro to Computer Engineering

 Random Errors

-If, when running your code, your output has seemingly random and unexplainable errors, double-check that you are properly using caller-saved registers, if you use them at all.
+If, when running your code, your output has seemingly random and unexplainable errors, double-check that you are properly using callee-saved registers, if you use them at all.
 Failure to save and restore them properly can cause all kinds of problems.

 1. Your addFour() function should now work correctly.
 Test it a bit.
 What happens when you overflow a byte (like 255+4)?
 What happens to the status register’s carry flag (C)?